Competitive Football

 Regular season training will usually be on Monday and/or Wednesday’s for 90 minutes.

-Teams are allocated a slot at either 6:00pm-7:30pm, or 7:30pm-9:00pm, and will usually split sessions between Willows, South and Fellows Ovals at ANU.
+Teams are allocated a slot at either 6:00pm-7:30pm, or 7:30pm-9:00pm, and will usually split sessions between Willows, South and Fellows Ovals at ANU, or possibly off-campus at another inner north location.

 You coach will let you know your regular training time and location during the regular season.
-However, training times & locations can often change at late notice (especially when there is weather around), so we recommend following our Facebook page or checking the Calendar for the latest updates during the season.
+However, training times & locations can often change at late notice (especially when there is weather around), so we recommend following our Facebook page.

 If you still have a question, get in touch!